antonreshetov/vue-unicons/README.md

 import Vue from 'vue'
 import App from './App.vue'
-import Unicon from 'vue-unicons' import { uniConstructor, uniCarWash } from 'vue-unicons/src/icons'
+import Unicon from 'vue-unicons' import { uniLayerGroupMonochrome, uniCarWash } from 'vue-unicons/src/icons'

-Unicon.add([uniConstructor, uniCarWash])
+Unicon.add([uniLayerGroupMonochrome, uniCarWash])
 Vue.use(Unicon)

 new Vue({